 Daniel Petrocelli, an attorney for Top Rank, Pacquiao's promotional company, is calling the lawsuit "frivolous," and claims Pacquiao provided documentation of the medication he was taking.
 Petrocelli says Pacquiao further aggravated his shoulder during the fight, but the original injury did not impact his performance in any way.

-Halfway down the page, notice the question, "Have you had any injury to your shoulders, elbows, or hands that needed evaluation or examination?"
-Please note that Manny checked "no." This questionnaire is being submitted as an exhibit in the class action lawsuits.
+Halfway down the page, there is the question, "Have you had any injury to your shoulders, elbows, or hands that needed evaluation or examination?"
+Manny checked "no." This questionnaire is being submitted as an exhibit in the class action lawsuits.
 If it's discovered that Manny did indeed lie about his injury, he could face a fine or a suspension.
 Though it's also not too far-fetched to think we've already seen Manny Pacquiao fight his last match.

 After the fight, Manny did admit that his shoulder was in fact injured prior to Saturday and that he had been recently receiving treatment.
 He also admitted after the fight that he had only been at "60%" of his normal power.